bencorrado/bluez-bencorrado/docs/reference/gatt-services.md

 [CHG] Device 5C:31:3E:71:0C:E7 Alias: X4-LIFE Xmarty 2.0
 ```

-It is now possible to select specific characteristics and read their values or
+It is now possible to select specific characteristics and read their values or,
-if possible also write them.
+if possible, also write them.
 This example focuses on the battery level
 characteristic from the battery GATT service.

 ```